LOCATION OF THE

 All applicants must live in the Halifax Regional Municipality (HRM).
 This is to ensure the Program’s clinicians can do wellness checks at the client’s home, should there be an urgent need to do so.
 Applicants must also have a substantial connection to the HRM, which must include, but is not limited to, working or attending school in the area, and their mental health support persons and programs must be within the municipal boundaries.

 Participants must acknowledge responsibility for the act or omission that forms the basis of the offence(s) they are alleged to have committed.
-They must also have a mental disorder that is a recognized serious and persistent mental illness and is related to the commission of the offence.
-Finally, the Crown Prosecutor in the Mental Health Court must consent to their participation.
+They must also have a mental disorder that is a recognized serious and persistent mental illness and is substantially connected to the commission of the offence.
+The Crown Prosecutor in the Mental Health Court must consent to their participation and their risk must be manageable in the community.

 The accused first appears in Provincial Court for arraignment.
-At that hearing, police, lawyers, Sheriffs, family members/friends or the accused may ask for a referral to the Mental Health Court.
+At that hearing, with the accused's consent, police, lawyers, Sheriffs, family members/friends or the accused themself may ask for a referral to the Mental Health Court.
 The presiding Judge will decide whether the referral is appropriate.

 The Mental Health Court is not a trial court.
 Participants are required to publicly accept responsibility for their criminal actions.
 Before that can happen, the Crown Prosecutor for the Mental Health Court must first determine that there is a reasonable prospect of conviction if the case were to go to trial.